vandre-sales/meliva-ds/packages/webawesome/docs/docs/utilities/visually-hidden.md

 ---
 title: Visually Hidden
 description: The visually hidden utility makes content accessible to assistive devices without displaying it on the screen.
-icon: visually-hidden
-snippets:
-  - .wa-visually-hidden
-  - .wa-visually-hidden-force
+layout: docs
 ---

-> "there are real world situations where visually hiding content may be appropriate, while the content should remain available to assistive technologies, such as screen readers.
+> "There are real world situations where visually hiding content may be appropriate, while the content should remain available to assistive technologies, such as screen readers.
 For instance, hiding a search field's label as a common magnifying glass icon is used in its stead."
 > — [The A11Y Project](https://www.a11yproject.com/posts/2013-01-11-how-to-hide-content/)

 Since visually hidden content can receive focus when tabbing, the element will become visible when something inside receives focus.